- Media Releases

 - Land and Public Works Legislation Amendment Bill 2022 presentations

-Amendments to the LAA are set for introduction into Parliament in the second half of 2022.
+Amendments to the LAA were introduced into Parliament on Wednesday 23 November 2022.
 The amendments will provide an opportunity for pastoralists, native title parties and others to get involved in the growing renewables market, which includes carbon farming, hydrogen, and wind and solar markets, through diversification.
 The changes will enable the extension of pastoral leases terms to 50 years, providing greater certainty of tenure and allowing for investment in diversified land uses such as carbon sequestration.
 The State Government is also making the calculation of rent for pastoral leases more transparent and predictable.

 For further information, please email LAA2022@dplh.wa.gov.au